 Sierra Electric Cooperative, Inc. is monitoring the situation of the Coronavirus/COVID-19 virus cases in New Mexico and the United States.
 We are committed to keeping the public and our employees safe in the workplace while providing quality customer service.
 We recognize that we provide an essential service to the community and must respond and prepare to keep our workplace and operations safe.

-Effective November 16, 2020, our office is closed to the public, but we are staffed and can assist our members over the phone and internet.
-If business is urgent, we may opt for an appointment, but visitors are asked to be responsible and if they are experiencing symptoms of COVID-19, do not visit our office.
-Also, respect social distancing and face coverings while in our facility.
+Effective December 1, 2020, our office is open to the public, we are restricting 2 customers to the lobby, to be distanced 6 feet and requiring masks be worn inside our facility.
+To promote contactless service, we but we can assist our members over the phone and internet.
+We ask customers and visitors to be responsible and if they are experiencing symptoms of COVID-19, do not visit our office.
 We are happy to help our members via e-mail at firstname.lastname@example.org and you may also submit an online inquiry using the Contact Us form.

 We strongly encourage our members to utilize our online payment options, like SmartHub and Pay Now available on this website.
 We provide a secure drop box in our parking lot for payments and you can call for a phone payment.

-**During the time the office is closed, we are able to offer payments by credit card over the phone again.**
+**When the office is open, we are unable to offer payments by credit card over the phone unless you have previously saved card information via the SmartHub application.**

 We are practicing good hygiene like regularly washing hands or using hand sanitizer, covering coughs and sneezes and routinely cleaning and sanitizing shared spaces in our office.